Associate Investigator, Center for Autoimmune and Musculoskeletal Disease,

-Assistant Professor of Physical Medicine and Rehabilitation and of Molecular Medicine,
+Assistant Professor and Director of Research, Department of Physical Medicine and Rehabilitation,

 Hofstra North Shore-LIJ School of Medicine